freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/+page.md

     isApprovedLevel2: boolean;
     isApprovedLevel3: boolean;
     yieldsProfit: boolean;
-    // The following properties are present to show the different options for displaying numbers.
     range: number;
     nrOfUse: number;
+    // The previoud two properties are present to show the different options for displaying numbers.
 ```

 [//]: # (todo replace below with actual screenshot)